 Do essays use direct, indirect and oblique objects?

-This is the third and final lesson about Subjects and Objects.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third and final chapter about Subjects and Objects.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the concept of subject and object phrase functions